 - This form must be supplemented to adhere to the state laws wherever and whenever they apply.
 It does not provide state safe harbors.
 Confer with counsel to read and interpret state disclosure laws carefully to verify whether or not they specify where in a validation notice they must be placed.

-- Straying from the model creates areas of opportunity for plaintiff’s counsels to challenge your changes.
+- Straying from the model creates areas of opportunity for the plaintiff’s counsels to challenge your changes.
 Expect challenges to the term “substantially similar.”

 - Optional disclosures add flexibility and greater opportunities for electronic communications.